angular-eslint/angular-eslint/README.md

 npx ng lint {{YOUR_PROJECT_NAME_GOES_HERE}}
 ```

-...you are running ESLint!
+...you are running ESLint on your project! 🎉

-### Step 3 - Remove TSLint configuration and use only ESLint
+### Step 3 - Remove root TSLint configuration and use only ESLint

-Once you are happy with your ESLint setup, you simply need to remove the project specific `tslint.json` and potentially uninstall TSLint and any TSLint-related plugins/dependencies if your Angular CLI workspace is now no longer using TSLint at all.
+Once you are happy with your ESLint setup, you simply need to remove the root-level `tslint.json` and potentially uninstall TSLint and any TSLint-related plugins/dependencies if your Angular CLI workspace is now no longer using TSLint at all.

 <br>